Certificate of Advanced Studies (CAS)

-For those wanting a first approach, we also offer two on-line short courses (around 150 hours training each): Essentials of DNA interpretation and Essentials of Bayesian networks in forensic science.
+For those wanting a first approach, we also offer three online short courses (around 150 hours training each): Essentials of DNA interpretation, Essentials of forensic interpretation.and Essentials of Bayesian networks in forensic science.

 - To gain specialized and up-to-date knowledge in the field of forensic interpretation and evaluation of evidence

 - To master probabilistic reasoning, Bayesian networks and statistical methods using appropriate tools and software

 - To manage issues of interpretation at a high level from case reception to court

 - To acquire skills in oral and written communication of uncertainty